 git stash save -u.
 The

--u is very important as this ensures that any untracked files are also added to the stash contents.
+-u is important as this ensures that any untracked files are also added to the stash contents.
 The second command being

 git stash save -u.
 Untracked files remain untracked as you’d expect it.